mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 datagrams is the responsibility of the application by means of appropriate use of flow identifiers and the corresponding signaling.

+This specification defines two ways of carrying RTP packets in QUIC: 1) using reliable QUIC streams and 2) using unreliable QUIC DATAGRAMs.
+Every RTP session MUST choose exactly one way of carrying RTP and RTCP packets, different RTP sessions MAY choose different ways.

 ## QUIC Streams {#quic-streams}

 An application MUST open a new QUIC stream for each Application Data Unit (ADU).